Total Eclipse of the Heart: Formats and track listings

 On the French SNEP Singles Chart, the single debuted at number 25 on 21 December 2003.
 It reached the top ten two weeks later and became number one in its fifth week.
 The single regained the number one spot on three occasions during the ten weeks at number one.
 It remained on the chart for 25 weeks, achieved Platinum status for over 500,000 copies sold, and was the fourth best-selling single of 2004 in France.
 "Si demain...
 (Turn Around)" is the only female duet number one single since the creation of French Top 50.
 It is also the single which made the biggest drop from number one, dropping directly to number ten.
 It also gave Bonnie Tyler the record of the longest time gap between top ten singles in France.
 Eighteen years passed between her hit "If You Were a Woman (And I Was a Man)" which reached number six in 1986 and of "Si demain...
 (Turn Around)", hitting number one.
 The previous record, by Marc Lavoine, was 17 years old.

 In Belgium (Wallonia), the song went to number one two weeks after its debut at number 21, and remained number one from 21 February to 10 April 2004, i.e. eight weeks.
 It stayed in the top 40 for 24 weeks.
 It was certified Platinum after eleven weeks on the chart.
 It was the second best-selling single of 2004 and totaled 31 weeks on the chart.
 In Switzerland, the single peaked at number seven for four weeks and remained on the chart for 34 weeks.
 "Si demain...
-(Turn Around)" was also broadcast on radio in Russia and Poland where it reached number one on local radios as well as on the main chart..
-Successive positions (from 17 March to 17 June 2004) : 19 15 9 1 3 1 4 2 6 2 7 11 10 4 13 4 8 1 2 6 2 1 6 11 8 11 6 3 3 10 5 9 14 20 16 18 14 11 9 6 3 8 3 2 5 10 6 14 6 3 5 2 5 1 5 3 6 15 16 20 14 1 6 14 20 The song was number six on the 2004 International List of French-speaking Music, compiled in collaboration with 122 radio stations throughout the world.
+(Turn Around)" was also broadcast on radio in Russia and Poland where it reached number one on local radios as well as on the main chart.
+The song was number six on the 2004 International List of French-speaking Music, compiled in collaboration with 122 radio stations throughout the world.

-As of August 2014, the song was the 26th best-selling single of the 21st century in France, with 508,000 units sold.
+As of August 2014, the song was the 26th-best-selling single of the 21st century in France, with 508,000 units sold.
 However, when she participated in the French show La Méthode Cauet, Kareen Antonn affirmed that the single, then still ranked on the French Singles Chart, had exceeded the 700,000 sold copies.
 Worldwide, the song has sold more than 2 million copies (physical sales and digital downloads).